Los Angeles Grand Theft Auto Attorney

 The second common fact pattern involves the arrest of people who unknowingly bought a stolen car.
 Sometimes, this is the cruelest of cases for the accused.
 What usually happens is that an unsuspecting person will unknowingly buy a stolen car.

 Somehow, they will come in contact with the police, and the police won’t bother conducting a full investigation.
 All they care about it is that they have the stolen car in question and then they will just take you into custody, charge with a violation of Vehicle Code section 10851 and then impound “your” car.
 So now you are accused of a felony and facing the loss of your liberty.
 All because you wanted a good deal on a car.
 And the police or the D.A. will not spend any time looking for the real culprit.

 Hire A Los Angeles Criminal Defense Attorney

 If you or a loved one has been charged with grand theft auto, you need a qualified Los Angeles Criminal Defense Attorney to protect your rights.
 As a former prosecutor, Mr. Rodriguez has the experience to aggressively defend you.
 Choosing a qualified criminal lawyer is an important and difficult decision.
-Call The Rodriguez Law Group today for a free consultation (800) 852 – 9851.
+Contact us today for a free consultation (800) 852 – 9851.